antipodae/antipodae.github.io/posts/201703/bbackme-get-free-for-students-co.rst

 .. type: text

+.. image:: /images/money.jpg
+     :class: "pull-right"
+     :width: 200px
+     :alt: “Money” by Pictures of Money is licensed under CC BY 2.0

+.. class:: ad

    The service provided by `bback.me <https://bback.me>`_ costs €5 a year, which accounts for hosting and development fees.
 Five euros a year is not much per se, but for some of you it is still to much for a service which does not fill a dire need.

 ..
 TEASER_END

-.. image:: /images/money.jpg
-     :class: "pull-right"
-     :width: 200px
-     :alt: “Money” by Pictures of Money is licensed under CC BY 2.0

 Thus, in addition to the free test period of three months that allows you to test the service, we decided to offer a free service to students and to other in need.